 The Governing Board is responsible for the preparation of the Financial Statements for each financial year, which gives a true and fair view of the Statement of Financial Position, Financial Performance and Cash Flows for the period.
-In preparing these Financial Statements, the Governing Board selected suitable accounting policies and then applied them consistently, made judgements and estimates that are reasonable and prudent and followed accrual basis of International Public Sector Accounting Standards (IPSAS) and the requirements of the Public Financial Management Act 2016 (Act 921), Financial Administration Regulations 2019, Income Tax Act, 2015 (Act 896), Value Added Tax Ac 2013 (Act 870) as amended, Public Procurement Act 2003 (Act 663) as amended and all other applicable laws and regulations.
+In preparing these Financial Statements, the Governing Board selected suitable accounting policies and then applied them consistently, made judgements and estimates that are reasonable and prudent and followed accrual basis of International Public Sector Accounting Standards (IPSAS) and the requirements of the Public Financial Management Act 2016 (Act 921), Public Financial Management Regulations 2019 (L.i.
+2378), Income Tax Act, 2015 (Act 896), Value Added Tax Act 2013 (Act 870) as amended, Public Procurement Act 2003 (Act 663) as amended and all other applicable laws and regulations.